w3c/wcag-act-rules/content/implementations.md

 A test tool or methodology is considered **fully consistent** when all the following are true:

 - all success criteria that should fail are reported as such; and
-- all the test cases have the expected outcome.
+- all examples have the expected outcome.
 (I.e. a failed example should not be passed or vise versa.); and
 - there are outcomes for all examples; and
 - automated implementations may report a "cannot tell" on some, but not all examples and still be considered consistent.